Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/sm/_observers/index.rst

-.. py:class:: Observer(par, alpha_o=2 * np.pi * 40, k=None, sensorless=True)
+.. py:class:: Observer(par, alpha_o=2 * np.pi * 40, k=None, k_f=None, sensorless=True)

    Observer for synchronous machines in estimated rotor coordinates.

-   This observer estimates the rotor angle, the rotor speed, and the stator flux linkage.
-The design is based on [#Hin2018]_.
+   This observer estimates the stator flux linkage, the rotor angle, the rotor speed, and (optionally) the PM-flux linkage.
+The design is based on [#Hin2018]_ and [#Tuo2018].
 The observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
+The PM-flux linkage can also be estimated [#Tuo2018]_.
 This implementation operates in estimated rotor coordinates.
 The observer can  also be used in the sensored mode by providing the measured rotor speed as an input.

    :param par: Machine model parameters.
    :type par: ModelPars